faascape/fscp-storage.sh/README.md

 # How does it work ?

-This script just send http request to a Faascape endpoint and build all headers value to be able to use all Faascape features releated to provider management.
+This script just send http requests to a Faascape endpoint and build all headers value to be able to use all Faascape features releated to provider management.